AmberDaCutie/Gemini-Clone/README.md

 # Gemini Clone

-A modern, responsive frontend clone of Google Gemini built using React and Vite.
-This project replicates the core UI/UX of Gemini’s AI interface, including animated gradients, prompt-driven interactions, reusable component design, and responsive layout strategies.
+A modern, responsive full-stack clone of Google Gemini built with React and Vite on the frontend, and integrated with the Gemini API for backend communication.
+This project replicates Gemini's conversational AI interface, with animated gradient greetings, a prompt-driven layout, and a modular component architecture.
+The backend securely handles API key management and request/response processing, allowing for a clean separation of concerns between UI rendering and data flow.

 ---